California Nonprofits: Building a nonprofit

-Welcome to our guide on building a nonprofit organization in California.
 If you're passionate about making a difference and serving your community, this article is here to help.
-We will walk you through each step of the process, from planning to successful operation.
+We will walk you through each process step, from planning to successful operation.
 Let's get started on your journey to creating a nonprofit that can have a lasting impact!

 Key Takeaways: